How an olive oil hobbyist turned certified sommelier is parlaying a passion into a career in education and beyond.

 This brought her to Italy, on the banks of Lake Garda, where she participated in a tasting course.
 One of the instructors on the course was Antonio Giuseppe Lauro, a judge for the NYIOOC World Olive Oil Competition.

-By this point, Petkova had already decided to leave Nestlé and use what she had learned there about the marketing side of the food industry as well as the overall business model to strike out on her own.
+By this point, Petkova had already decided to leave Nestlé and use what she had learned about the marketing side of the food industry and the overall business model to strike out on her own.

 “Until two or three years ago, olive oil had been mostly a hobby of mine – trying different oils and also olives,” she said.
 “Then I really came to the moment when I wanted to be more focused and become an olive oil professional.
 There is a special emotion and energy that I feel with this tree.”